ia-eknorr/ignition-lint/README.md

 ### `component_style_rgx` (optional)

 Regex pattern for naming convention style of components.
-Default is None.
-Either `component_style` or `component_style_rgx` should be selected, but not both.
+Cannot be used with `component_style`.

 ### `parameter_style_rgx` (optional)

 Regex pattern for naming convention style of parameters.
-Default is None.
-Either `parameter_style` or `parameter_style_rgx` should be selected, but not both.
+Cannot be used with `parameter_style`.

 ## Outputs